haraldsk/puppet-module-nfs/README.md

 puppet-module-nfs - for all your nfs needs - seriously.
 =======================

-Puppet module for setting up nfsserver and clients.
+Puppet module for setting up nfs server and clients.

 Storeconfigs is used for propogating export configs to clients.